Expensive Hoya Varieties

 The Hoya kerrii is often referred to as the “Sweetheart Hoya” due to the heart-shaped appearance of its leaves.
 The variegated version of this plant is highly sought after, but the ‘Reverse Variegata’ variety, which features variegation on the inside of the leaf, is particularly prized.
 This plant grows slowly, and its unique variegation pattern makes it one of the more expensive Hoyas, with cuttings sometimes selling for several hundred dollars.

--Hoya macrophylla ‘Variegata’
+-Hoya Macrophylla ‘Variegata’

 Hoya macrophylla is known for its large, veiny leaves, which can take on a variety of colors depending on the light conditions.
 The variegated version of this plant has leaves with a white or cream margin, giving it a striking appearance.
 While not the rarest Hoya, it can still command high prices, particularly for well-established plants or cuttings with strong variegation.
 Prices for this variety typically range from $100 to $300 or more, depending on the size and quality of the plant.